labtrac/test-documentation/documentation/getting-started.md

 ### Email

 Enter the dentist’s email address.
-If there is more than one email address enter a semi-colon, then a space before typing the next email. (eg. example@email.com; example2@email.com)
+If there is more than one email address enter a semi-colon, then a space before typing the next email. *(eg. example@email.com; example2@email.com)*

 You can then enter a greeting in the greeting box.

 ![Adding a Dentist](/test-documentation/images/gs_3.png "Adding a Dentist"){: .center-block}

-Finally select the documents that you wish to send by email.
+Select the documents that you wish to send by email.

+>**Remember**
+>
-(Please note: If a document is selected to be emailed it will no longer appear in the printable lists).
+>If a document is selected to be emailed it will no longer appear in the printable lists).

 The Dentist is ready to be entered by clicking OK.